-The presence of trees and their canopies help to reduce and slow runoff, decreasing erosion and flooding.
+The presence of trees and their canopies help to reduce and slow stormwater runoff pollution and decreasing erosion and flooding.
 Trees also improve water quality by filtering out chemicals and sediments in stormwater and allowing groundwater to recharge.
 One tree can reduce stormwater runoff by 13,000 gallons each year.